opencv/opencv/modules/core/doc/operations_on_arrays.rst

     \texttt{dst} = \texttt{scale} ( \texttt{src} - \texttt{delta} ) ( \texttt{src} - \texttt{delta} )^T

 otherwise.
-The function is used to compute the covariance matrix.
+The function is used to calculate the covariance matrix.
 With zero delta, it can be used as a faster substitute for general matrix product ``A*B`` when ``B=A'``

 .. seealso::